david-hurley/avalanche-canada-data-analysis/README.md

 # Avalanche Canada data analysis toolkit

-The Avalanche Canada data analysis toolkit is a collection of Python files for retrieving, processing, and visualizing historically forecasted Avalanche Canada danger ratings for select forecast regions and dates.
+The Avalanche Canada data analysis toolkit is a collection of Python files for retrieving, processing, and visualizing [historically forecasted Avalanche Canada](https://www.avalanche.ca/forecasts/archives) danger ratings for select forecast regions and dates.
 Specifically, this toolkit provides a method to scrape danger rating data and examines danger rating statistics and anamolies between current day and 1- and 2-day out forecasted dagner ratings.

-## Key Terms and Links
+## Key Terms
-* The Avalanche Canada forecast archive can be found [HERE](https://www.avalanche.ca/forecasts/archives).
 * Current Conditions - the present days danger ratings as forecasted by Avalanche Canada
 * Current Plus1 Conditions - tomorrows danger ratings (i.e. one day ahead of current conditions) as forecasted by Avalanche Canada
 * Current Plus2 Conditions - day after tomorrows danger ratings (i.e. two days ahead of current conditions) as forecasted by Avalanche Canada
 * Forecast Anamoly - percentage of time that a 1- or 2-day out forecasted danger rating differs or agrees with current conditions.
-This provides insight into the forecast confidence and conservativeness of the forecast (i.e. do they forecast a higher danger rating than what is presented the day of).
+This provides insight into the forecast confidence and conservativeness of the forecast (i.e. do they forecast a higher danger rating than what is presented the day of)

-## Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+* Danger Ratings - avalanche hazard on a scale from 1 (lowest) to 5 (highest)
+* Forecast Region - geographic area that Avalanche Canada forecast applies
+* Alpine, Treeline, Belowtree - elevation the forecast applies (i.e. alpine is above treeline, treeline is sparse trees, belowtree is forested)

 ### Methods Used
 * Inferential Statistics